Replication of DNA: Know Process and Diagram

 The diagram below shows the process of replication in DNA.

-Semi-Conservative Nature Of DNA Replication
+Semi-Conservative Nature of DNA Replication

 In the semi-conservative model for DNA replication put forward by Watson and Crick, each of the new DNA molecules contains one old strand and one newly synthesized strand.
-Experiments on isotopic cross-over by Meselson and Stahl supported this model by showing, after a single round of replication, that the DNA consisted of one old and one new strand associated with it, fitting the mechanism of replication as being semi-conservative.
+Experiments done by Meselson and Stahl supported this model by showing, after a single round of replication, that the DNA consisted of one old and one new strand associated with it, fitting the mechanism of replication as being semi-conservative.

-Replication In Prokaryotes Vs Eukaryotes
+Replication in Prokaryotes vs Eukaryotes

 • Single origin of replication